SophiaLC/IHI_DQ/README.md

 **Getting Started**

-Take a look at the introductory vignette (https://github.com/SophiaLC/biosensequality/blob/master/Introduction.Rmd) for an introduction on how to use the function; also check out the explainer (http://rpubs.com/SophiaLC/bioqual-interpret or ) on how to interpret the results.
+Take a look at the introductory vignette (https://github.com/SophiaLC/biosensequality/blob/master/Introduction.Rmd) for an introduction on how to use the function; also check out the explainer (https://github.com/SophiaLC/biosensequality/blob/master/Interpretation/Interpretation.md) on how to interpret the results.